 I’ll never forget the time I gave my son a watermelon flavored Jolly Rancher sucker.
 Worst day ever.
 It was so bad my husband and I stared at each other with our jaws hanging wide open.

 We were astonished at the Tasmanian meltdown occurring before us.

 I heard of food dye possibly affecting your child’s behavior, but I’d never seen such a strong correlation.
-That night—after a raging meltdown—my son fell asleep naked in a waterless bathtub with a towel covering him.
+That night—after a raging meltdown that left me asking ‘why is my child was so angry and aggressive’—my son fell asleep naked in a waterless bathtub with a towel covering him.

 If you asked me to explain how it happened, I honestly could not tell you.